-It was only eight months ago that I was in Argentina visiting one of the world’s most impressive sights – Perito Moreno Glacier.
-I’d been travelling for half a year through South America by that stage, and keeping to a budget meant I had to think carefully before signing up for guided tours.
-Despite rave reviews from everyone I met who’d been hiking on the glacier, I decided not to splash the cash and, instead, to observe the immensity of the glacier’s cliffs from a boat.
+It was only eight months earlier that I’d been in Argentina visiting another glacier – Perito Moreno.
+Despite rave reviews from everyone I met who’d been hiking on it, I decided not to splash the cash and, instead, to observe the immensity of the glacier’s cliffs from a boat.

 I wasn’t going to pass on the experience a second time.
 As soon as I arrived in Franz Josef, on the west coast of New Zealand, I signed up to explore ice crevasses and caves with Franz Josef Glacier Guides as part of their Ice Explorer tour.

 Intercity Buses provide services to Franz Josef from the following popular destinations (rough times in brackets): Greymouth (4 hours); Wanaka (6.5 hours); Queenstown (8.5 hours).
 Further transfers are available from these locations.
 Use the search tool below to find specific journeys or click through to the Intercity home page for information about multi-journey savings, day trips and activities.

 For a relaxing stay just across the road from the Glacial Hot Pools, you should look no further than Rainforest Retreat.
 Immersed in forest is a wide selection of accommodation to suit any budget, including hostel dorms, motel rooms and private lodges, tree houses and huts.
 There’s a spa, sauna and massage therapist on site if you’re aching after your hike, or you can fill up on food and booze in the Monsoon Bar, where the slogan reads ‘If it rains, we pour!’